 - Record a video meeting

-- Google Meet tutorial (video)
+- Track attendance in Google Meet

 If you have included external (non-FSU email) participants in your Google Meet, you will need to accept them into the meeting when prompted:

 You can either send the invitation through your Google Calendar or separately.
 If you send them an invitation through your Google Calendar, you will be prompted to allow the invite to go out to an external participant email address:

 - Each individual participant can turn on captions for themselves during a meet.

 - For best connectivity and video clarity, a computer is the preferred device option.
 However, a phone or tablet can be used as well.

 - Muting all the microphones except for the speaker significantly enhances the quality of the call.

 - A Chrome browser is recommended for Google Meet.

 - When you want to record your lecture, yourself and/or work on the whiteboard, etc., you don't need to "present" your screen.
 If you present your screen and you record yourself, the screen will flip and your recording will display backwards.